tudborg/airframe/README.md

   use Airframe.Policy

   # allow the `list` and `get` action on `Post`,
-  # but we narrow the scope to only posts from the auth context (User, in this case)
+  # but we narrow the scope to only posts from the actor (User, in this case)
-  @spec allow(subject, action, context) def allow(Post, action, %User{id: user_id}) when action in [:list, :get] do
+  @spec allow(subject, action, actor) def allow(Post, action, %User{id: user_id}) when action in [:list, :get] do
     {:ok, from(p in Post, where: p.user_id == ^user_id)}
   end